hmrc/pillar2/README.md

 ***Affinity Group: Organisation***

 ## Key Terminologies

-You can use service manager to provide assets to the piller2 backend. the PILLAR2_ALL service is responsible for starting up all services required by the tax credits service project.
-This can be started by running :

 ### Ultimate Parent Entity (UPE):
 An ultimate parent is not a subsidiary of any other company and has a controlling interest in one or more other entities.